-Information Technology Managers are awarded the highest paychecks, with compensation nearing $116K per year on average; Senior Software Engineers are next on the list, bringing in close to about $113K, followed by Finance Managers earning around $101K and Marketing Managers making $79K.
-Financial compensation for Executive Assistants is rather low — on average only $50K — relative to the rest of the company.
+Bringing in the most money are Information Technology Managers — their earnings average $116K per year.
+Senior Software Engineers are a close second at around $113K along with Marketing Managers ($79K) and IT Business Analysts (about $76K).
+Financial compensation for Executive Assistants is rather low — on average only $51K — relative to the rest of the company.

 Years of Experience